MoveInc/python-reso-api-example/README.md

 Incremental pulls run every hour once the full pull is done.
 The incremental run only updates listings.
 >- The script will download 500 listings at a time and insert them into the db.
 After all data is inserted/updated the photos will download if the script has been told to do so.
 ## Note:
-> The full dataset takes a while to download.
+>- The full dataset takes a while to download.
+>- You will need mysql running, by default the database uses username=root password=root and can be changed in src/create_db.py
-> There are several improvements that can be made, but this is the general approach to getting data; for example you may want to download photos as you insert properties into the database, or you may process photos separately.
+>- There are several improvements that can be made, but this is the general approach to getting data; for example you may want to download photos as you insert properties into the database, or you may process photos separately.
 # Usage:
 >Get all the listings for the publisher with the provided client-id and client-secret.
 >- ./get_listings_data.py -i &lt;client-id&gt; -s &lt;client-secret&gt;